 Fostering collaboration with like-minded individuals throughout the world

 Striving to live these values

-Producing excellent communication materials in the service of environmental education
+Producing excellent communication materials in the service of environmental education.

-What is driving the EEMP?
+What is at the heart of the EEMP?

 Why is visual presentation so important?